 - Parent education sessions on key areas of occupation including feeding, toileting and sleep.

-How much is Occupational Therapy and Sensory Integration?
+How much is Occupational Therapy?

 We believe that no child or young person should go without treatment due to financial circumstances.